Top TEN #10 – Be the Challenger

 - Insights: Which of the following sales types do you think is the LEAST effective?
 Read on for the answer but write it down first!
 1. Hard Worker; 2.
 Challenger; 3.
 Relationship Builder; 4.
 Lone Wolf; or 5.
 Reactive Problem Solver.

 - Good times and bad: The Challenger salesperson is successful in good economies and bad economies.
 Think COVID crusher.
-In highly complex sales, the Challenger is three times more productive than the average performer.
+In complex sales, the Challenger is three times more productive than the average performer.

 - Being recognized: Differentiating our solution is not a matter of increasing customer satisfaction or building a better brand.
 Our competitors are doing the same.
 Instead, we need to challenge our clients with insights and solutions that had not been considered previously.
 To get to this point, we need to think deeply and differently about the solution we’re providing.
 For starters, we should remove meaningless jabber like “word class service” and “passionate team” and other buzz-terms from our websites and presentations.
 They bore and say nothing that differentiates us from competitors.